codefl0w/AndroidFileHostScraper/README.md

 This can be used to automate downloads.
 It also lets the user to specify an output directory unlike the interactive mode.

+For example, to download the first 20 most popular files each from "twrp" and "lineage" searches with 5 threads from a USA server with DEBUG level outputs:

+    python AFHscraper.py -s "twrp,lineage" --sort popular -n 20 -t 5 -m usa -l DEBUG And so on.

 ### Extras

 Enjoy my work?
 Please consider a small donation!